 Some tools under study for breast cancer screening and early detection are discussed below.

-More research is needed to know whether these tools may play a role in breast cancer screening for all women or certain groups of women at higher than average risk.
+More research is needed to know whether these tools may play a role in breast cancer screening.
+Some may play a role in breast cancer screening but only for certain groups of women at higher risk.

 Molecular breast imaging (nuclear medicine imaging of the breast)

 Molecular breast imaging (also called nuclear medicine breast imaging) uses a short-term radioactive agent (called a tracer).
 The tracer is given by vein (through an IV) and is absorbed into tissues, including the breast.

 Breast cancer cells appear to absorb more of the tracer than healthy cells absorb.
 The cancer cells can then be imaged with a special camera.